-There are two exceptions to this ‘maximum of 50% by eLearning‘ rule:
+There are two exceptions to this ‘minimum of 5 hours in-person‘ rule:

-- A senior practitioner may complete their entire modified yearly CPD requirement (3 hours CPD) by eLearning during 2019.
+- A senior practitioner may complete their entire modified yearly CPD requirement (3 hours CPD) by eLearning.

-eLearning is defined in the Regulations as “the provision of education or training (or both) that is generated, communicated, processed, sent, received, recorded, stored and/or displayed by electronic means or in electronic form and includes that education or training (or both) provided through:
+eLearning is defined in the Regulations as “the provision of education or training (or both) that is generated, communicated, processed, sent, received, recorded, stored and/or displayed by electronic means or in electronic form, and includes education or training (or both) provided through:

-- the internet or other computer network connections, sound only or sound and vision formats or a combination thereof;
+(i) the internet or other computer network connections, sound only or sound and vision formats, or a combination thereof;

-- by the provision of an electronic file, a CD-Rom and/or DVD;
+(ii) the provision of an electronic file, a CD-Rom and/or a DVD;

 As with all CPD, the eLearning CPD must be in an objectively verifiable format (by way of a certificate of completion of the course / programme by the course / programme provider), and such verification of completion of eLearning in whatever format undertaken is the responsibility of the solicitor who is claiming the hours.

-At your option, and subject to a maximum of ten (10) hours of the 2019 annual twenty (20) hours requirement, you may do eLearning on an individual basis, i.e. not as part of a group/Group Study.
-In other words, there is no requirement for there to be a group of three of more people to fulfill this three hour optional eLearning element of the CPD Scheme for 2019.
+At your option (and subject to a maximum of fifteen (15) online hours of the annual twenty (20) hours requirement), you may do eLearning on an individual basis, i.e. not as part of a group/Group Study.
+In other words, there is no requirement for there to be a group of three of more people to fulfill this three hour optional eLearning element of the CPD Scheme for 2023.